-While AR is a vital tool when it comes to healing a patient, it can also provide a distraction as they heal.
+While AR is a vital tool for healing a patient, it can also provide a distraction as they heal.
 Augmented reality games can be provided to a patient, especially a child, to keep them still and busy while they are in the hospital.
-This will cause them to fidget less which could pull free intravenous tubes and other equipment that is needed to help them heal.
-It can also take their mind off of the pain even for a little while.
-This could reduce the need for pain relievers since the enjoyment of the game has taken their mind off the discomfort.
+This will cause them to fidget less, pulling free intravenous tubes and other equipment needed to help them heal.
+It can also take their mind off of the pain, even for a little while.
+This could reduce the need for pain relievers since the game’s enjoyment has taken their mind off the discomfort.

 Augmented reality can also be used as a rehabilitation tool.
-Patients can wear the AR glasses to relearn tasks that may have fallen by the wayside due to a catastrophic injury.
+Patients can wear AR glasses to relearn tasks that may have fallen by the wayside due to a catastrophic injury.
 It can help a patient through physical therapy by coercing them to move as they play an AR game.
-To succeed at the game, they must physically rotate a limb or frame, making what could be a painful therapy a fun experience.
+To succeed at the game, they must physically rotate a limb or frame, making what could be painful therapy a fun experience.
 The therapist can also program the glasses to simulate items in the patient’s home that they will need to learn to adapt to or move around.
-People can get back to the life they once knew before their injury with the use of augmented reality.
+People can get back to the life they once knew before their injury using augmented reality.

 The New Face Of Medicine

 Technological advances in medicine benefit the physician and the patient.
 Augmented reality provides an excellent training tool for instructors to teach future doctors what they should look for when diagnosing a patient.
 It gives surgeons a safe guide when operating on a patient, allowing for fewer incisions and promoting a quicker healing time.
 Also, it provides a building block for those designing implants or prosthetics so that their patients can live pain-free lives.
 It also helps patients recuperate from surgeries and illnesses so they can get back to normal.
 This fascinating type of technology has the potential to benefit even more people in the future.